The Cat Empire: 2022–2024: New line-up and Where the Angels Fall

+2024-present: Orchestral tour and Bird in Paradise

+On 25 March 2024, the band announced shows in collaboration with the Melbourne Symphony Orchestra and the Sydney Symphony Orchestra, as well as flamenco group and long-time collaborators Arte Kanela.
+This was later expanded into a national tour with symphony orchestras from Queensland, Tasmania, Adelaide and Western Australia.
+On 16 August 2024, it was announced that the Melbourne leg of the tour was indefinitely postponed in solidarity with pianist Jayson Gillham's performances being cancelled due to differing political views.
+Two intimate shows across Melbourne were scheduled as a replacement.
+Their concert at the Sydney Opera House on 6 September 2024 was live streamed globally.

+During the first half of 2024, the band toured across Europe and North America, including their fourth appearance at Glastonbury Festival, and their first performance in Alaska.

+On 30 August 2024, the Cat Empire announced their next album Bird In Paradise, scheduled for release on 7 March 2025.

+On 31 January 2025, the Cat Empire released an EP titled Devil.

 Activism

 In response to the proposed dumping of around 3 million cubic metres of dredged seabed onto the Great Barrier Reef, a legal fighting team was formed by World Wide Fund for Nature (WWF)-Australia and the Australian Marine Conservation Society (AMCS) in late 2013/early 2014.
 The legal team received further support in April 2014, following the release of the "Sounds for the Reef" musical fundraising project.
 Produced by Straightup, the digital album features the Cat Empire, in addition to artists such as John Butler, The Herd, Sietta, Missy Higgins, Fat Freddys Drop, The Bamboos (featuring Kylie Auldist) and Resin Dogs.
-Released on 7 April, the album's 21 songs—including The Cat Empire's song "Steal The Light"—were sold on the Bandcamp website.
+Released on 7 April 2014, the album's 21 songs—including the Cat Empire's song "Steal The Light"—were sold on the Bandcamp website.

 The band have been official ambassadors for Melbourne organization Asylum Seeker Resource Centre since 2011, actively participating in events and running fundraising initiatives to support the work of the centre, including their 2016 Telethon, band member run donation drives and raffling off rare memorabilia.